pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 Edwards figures.

 {% include table.html tab="24" %}

-The difference between the "Edwards type" and the "author type" figures for 20,000 words is $18.00; the price of the typing is therefore to be reckoned at $.90 per 1000 words in this format.

-(For 8½″ x 11″ page, format 700-D, 700 words per page, quoted in units of 72 pages, 50,000 words, including cheap binding)

-Composition Cost Included Composition Cost Excluded Edwards Type (area plus composition) Author Type (area cost)

-Price per Pricer on Price per Price of
-.
-Page in Whole es Page in Whole
-Copies Copies
-ee This Edition Edition a This Edition Edition

-$118.00
-160.00
-225.00

-$157.00 100
-EO iO) 200
-265.00

-200

-The difference between the "Edwards type" and the "author type" figures for 50,000 words is $39.00; the price of the typing is therefore to be reckoned at $.78 per 1000 words in this format.

  {% include pagebreak.html canvas=150 %} The Edwards' model 700-D requires
 seventy-two pages for the 50,000 words; the